ES-IH-JAVAFT-MAY22/extra-poke-app/README.md

 <!-- CONTACT -->
 ## 📥 Contact

-If you have issues, please don't hesitate to contact us in Slack.
+If you have issues, please don't hesitate to contact me in Slack.